 Thank God that I met other individuals, who like me were living with brain injuries and invisible disabilities.
 These individuals offered peer support from their experience, strength and hope.
 They offered empathy and understanding and they encouraged me.
 I am grateful for the people who I have met who get "it".

 On February 6, 2007 I created Second Chance to Live to offer peer support to individuals, like myself; are living and navigating life living with the impact of a brain injury.
 In this category, as well as through out Second Chance to Live; I share bread with people, who like myself who get "it".
 All the information that I share and the articles that I write is from my experience, strength and hope.
 My experience, strength and hope of living with and navigating through life with a brain injury and an invisible disability.
 August 2016 will mark my 49th year living that I have been living with the impact of a brain injury and an invisible disability.
 As you read through the articles in each of these categories may you be encouraged to live your life -- with the impact of a brain injury and an invisible disability -- to the fullest.

-Through my 50 years of living with the impact of a brain injury and as an invisible disability I have come to realize that brain injury recovery needs to involve/include the whole person, not just the brain injury.
-That is why I believe that brain injury recovery and peer support needs to include healing in the mind, body, spirit, and emotions following a brain injury.
+The Global Brain Injury Peer Support Network serves individuals within the United States, Canada, Europe, Asia, Australia, New Zealand, Africa and South America.
+Through my now 53 years of living with the impact of a brain injury and an invisible disability I have come to realize that brain injury recovery needs to involve the whole person, not just the brain injury.
 The … [Read more...]

 As I have shared in a recent article, I redesigned Second Chance to Live in my desire to make information more accessible to my readers.
 In working this re-design I made the titles of my article categories more descriptive.
 The below category titles, when clicked upon will open a list of articles addressing the described category title and topic.
 Article resources shared … [Read more...]